 A whole range of technologies are needed to process scrap metal so that it can be reused by steelworks and smelting businesses.
 Not a problem for TSR.
 We use every type of shredding and cutting system currently available on the market.
 And we offer metal scrap suppliers a practical service: our branches accept all types of metal scrap no matter what recycling technology they themselves use.
 TSR’s logistics department simply arranges for the material to be transported to another branch if it can’t be recycled on site.

 Shredders are the experts so to speak for doing the rough work.
 Their job is to cut up the material so that the individual fractions can be picked out.
 TSR operates ten shredders in all – including large 6,000-horsepower shredders.
 The metals segregated by the shredders are separated again into mixed metal and aluminium.
-A new facility is currently being planned that will be able to go a step further and remove metal and plastic from the shredder residue.
-Learn more about our
+One of our new facilities is able to go a step further and remove metal and plastic from the shredder residue.
+Learn more about our new facility:

 Our company has set up a network of shears across the whole of the TSR Group.
 These powerful machines can create a hydraulic cutting force of 1,400 tonnes.
 What’s more, we also use mobile alligator shears enabling us to react flexibly – no matter what situation we may have to deal with.